EmanAguilera/FiamBond/README.md

 # Fiambond: Tracking Family and Personal Finances.

 Fiambond is a full stack financial tracking application to help people and families to manage their income, spending and financial goals.
 Fiambond is an application built on an API that uses Laravel and a React frontend enabling you to experience a clear and transparent, **fully responsive, app interface, whether on a phone, tablet, or computer**, to keep track of your financial well-being.
+No more render

 ### Live Application Link